sbcshop/Pico-4G-Expansion/README.md

 ## Setup Pico 4G Expansion
 ### Use 4G expansion module with pico
    * Plug raspberry pi pico at the top of pico 4G expansion
-   * In the folder you see two three python file :
+   * In the folder you see 3 python files:
      * Lcd1_14driver.py -> This file contain library of lcd display
      * EG25_4G.py -> This file contain the library of the module (including AT commands) , you need to add this file to pico .
      * main.py -> This is the main file you need to run